Andrew-YC-Zhang/andrew-yc-zhang.github.io/_pages/about.md

 Hello, I'm Andrew!

-I am currently a PhD candidate in Economics at the Faculty of Business and Economics, University of Hong Kong (HKU).
+I am a postdoctoral researcher at the Faculty of Economics and Business, Goethe University Frankfurt.
+I'm also affliated with HKU Center for AI, Management and Organization (CAMO).

 My research interests lie in organizational economics, contract theory, and personnel economics.
-In particular, my current research focuses on the challenges faced by middle managers in managing dynamic incentives.
-My job market paper develops a relational contracting model to investigate how managers selectively enforce rigid rules.
+My current reseasrch focuses on the AI impacts on organizations.

-I will present my paper titled "Optimal Rule Enforcement" in ESWC 2025.
-If you have any questions or would like to connect, please feel free to contact me via [email](mailto:zyc616@connect.hku.hk).
+If you have any questions or would like to connect, please feel free to contact me via [email](mailto:Y.Zhang@econ.uni-frankfurt.de).